auth0/idtoken-verifier/README.md

 ### verifier.verify

-This method will decode the token, verify the issuer, audience, expiration, algorithm and nonce claims and after that will verify the token signature.
+This method will decode the ID token, then [verify the token for OIDC compliance](https://openid.net/specs/openid-connect-core-1_0-final.html#IDTokenValidation) using a series of checks on the claims found inside the token.

 Parameters